kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(b\) Slots will be allocated only to operators with the economic and operating authority and aircraft required to use the slots.

-\(c\) Requests for allocations under this section shall be submitted in writing to the address listed in §93.221(a)(1) and shall identify the request as made under this section.
+\(c\) Requests for allocations under this section shall be submitted in writing to the address listed in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](a)(1) and shall identify the request as made under this section.

 \(d\) The FAA may deny requests made under this section after a determination that all remaining slots in a particular category should be distributed by lottery.